14 Ways to Save Serious Money on Your Next Disney Vacation

 Use discount codes

 Disney hotels often release discounts to get rid of unsold rooms.
 Sites like mousesaver.com can help you find those codes.
 They usually appear two to six months in advance of your reservation.
 If you can be flexible and schedule your trip during the off-season, you’ll have more luck finding those discounted rooms.
-Otherwise, you’ll need these tricks for beating the crowds when spending the holidays at Disney.

 Choose your dining plan carefully